kubernetes/website/content/en/docs/concepts/services-networking/service.md

 you don't know how many of those Pods are working and healthy; you might not even know what those healthy Pods are named.
 Kubernetes {{< glossary_tooltip term_id="pod" text="Pods" >}} are created and destroyed
 to match the desired state of your cluster.
-Pods are emphemeral resources (you should not expect that an individual Pod is reliable and durable).
+Pods are ephemeral resources (you should not expect that an individual Pod is reliable and durable).

 Each Pod gets its own IP address (Kubernetes expects network plugins to ensure this).